AlxSam24/wythoffs-game-coursework1/README.md

 - Allow variable starting biscuit counts.
 - Improve user interface for clarity.
 - Use OOP.
 - Create exceptions for errors.
+- Limmit how many skip a player can have.

 ---